dMedinaO/nonlinearModels/INSTALL.md

-# Install modules of DMAKit
+# Install modules of RV-Clustering

-For install modules of DMAKit please check de Requeriments.
+For install modules of RV-Clustering please check de Requeriments.

 ## Requeriments